MRSmith314/MRSmith314/README.md

 - 👋 Hi, I’m @MRSmith314
-- 👀 I’m interested in ... learning how to code as I prepare to enter a new career as a data analysts.
-My goal is to become fluent in my comprehension of coding and data analytics to pursue forensic data analytics.
+- 👀 I’m interested in ...
+Data Aanlayis for aerospace and astronomy, social sciences, business and many other industries.
-- 🌱 I’m currently learning ... a little of it all!!!
-Python, SQL, JupyterNotebook are my primary focus at this point.
+- 🌱 I recently ... succesfully completed the Data Analytics Bootcamp at the University of Denver.
-- 💞️ I’m looking to collaborate on ... how to mine data :-]
+- 💞️ I enjoy ... working with Excel, SQL, Python, PyCharm, Jupyter Notebook and Tableau.
-- 📫 How to reach me ... hmmm, still working on that. :-[
+- 📫 How to reach me ... connect with me on LinkedIn https://www.linkedin.com/in/michelle-r-smith-4a88999b/.

 <!---
 MRSmith314/MRSmith314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.